 Repurposed TV Cabinet Gets A New Life.

 Do you have one of those TV Cabinets that you no longer own a TV that’s small enough to fit inside?
-This is how you can easily make it into a Jewelry Cabinet or Lingerie Cabinet by repurposing it.
+Learn how you can easily make it into a jewelry or lingerie cabinet with just a few modifications.
+Open the doors and have all your jewelry easily accessible and at eye level with these organization tips.
+Make getting dressed and accessorized a quick and easy process.

 Repurpose TV Cabinet as a Jewelry Cabinet and/or Lingerie Cabinet

-One of the first things you will need to do is add shelving to the TV area.
+One of the first things I did was add shelving to the TV area.

 Our cabinet had slides built into the side for the doors to recess back inside the cabinet while watching TV.
 Those worked perfectly as brackets for adding two shelves.